OctopusDeploy/OctoProduct/chapter1.md

 This book uses GKE with basic authentication to create the initial admin user.
 :::

-Each combination of environment and Octopus role and is represented as a namespace.
+Each combination of environment and Octopus role is represented as a namespace.

 Inside each namespace is a service account, a Kubernetes role and a role binding.
-The Kubernetes role grants full access to all resources in the namespace, but do not grant access to any resources outside of the namespace.
+The Kubernetes role grants full access to all resources in the namespace, but does not grant access to any resources outside of the namespace.

 :::hint
 **Concept differentiation: Octopus and Kubernetes role**

-A role in Octopus is a way of describing the type of application (e.g. `frontend` or `backend`) that a step and target deploy, or a management operator (e.g. `admin` or `query`) that a step or target will execute.
+A role in Octopus is a way of describing the type of application (e.g. `frontend` or `backend`) that a step and target deploy, or a management operation (e.g. `admin` or `query`) that a step or target will execute.

-A role in Kubernetes is a resource that defines that allowed operations on other Kubernetes resources.
+A role in Kubernetes is a resource that defines the allowed operations on other Kubernetes resources.
 A Kubernetes role is used as part of the RBAC security system.

 Kubernetes roles and Octopus roles are separate concepts and do not have any overlapping responsibilities.
 :::